avantika747/EC530---Project2/README.md

 1. Modularity - REST APIs for Authentication/Authorization, Data Reading (from sensors), Device Interface, Reports, Notifications and User Management.
 2. Defining a Database schema.
-3. Implementation of a sample database system.
+3. Implementation of a sample database system (including a demonstration of entity-based modules using the database).
 4. Queues for report generation and notifications (integrated into the REST API).